Luca Spinelli: Career

 Born in Italy, Spinelli started his journalistic career writing for VNU Business Publications and Feltrinelli.
 Since the last 2000s, he has been columnist for the newspaper Punto Informatico.
 While still a university student, in 2004 he founded Oscon, a legal non-profit and open project committed to spreading an open standard contract and which provides pro bono legal advising.
 Up to 2018, the contract has been downloaded more than 220.000 times and it is one of the most used in the country.

-During his career, Spinelli has conducted investigations witch gave rise to widespread debates.
+During his career, Spinelli has conducted investigations, which gave rise to widespread debates.
 In July 2007, MPs Franco Grillini and Cinzia Dato appended one of Spinelli's investigations about copyright to a parliamentary inquiry towards vice-Prime Minister Francesco Rutelli, promoting a reform of the legislation on copyright.
 After this investigation, the lack of freedom of panorama in the Italian legal system has been considered a matter of fact and a subject of discussion.
 In the same year, Spinelli's reporting on a security bill promoted by the Government, caused its correction during the Council of Ministers of Italy.
-In 2008, his investigation on the Government budget revealed the intent of the Government to establish public funding for record labels, causing debates with Senator Gabriella Carlucci and the FIMI's president.
+In 2008, his investigation on the Government budget revealed the intent of the Government to establish public funding for record labels, causing debates with deputy Gabriella Carlucci and the FIMI's president.
 The same year, Spinelli wrote an investigation, cited by Sergio Rizzo in his bestseller Rapaci (Rizzoli), about the institutional web portal Italia.it, in which he revealed the waste of public money.
 Later, his investigation on a bill by Ricardo Franco Levi led to a wide strike promoted by Beppe Grillo, criticisms by journalists and politicians (Gad Lerner, Vincenzo Vita, Giuseppe Giulietti, Pino Scaccia), and eventually caused the withdrawal of the bill.